-How to Make a Frequency Table (Mathematics Lesson)
+Making a Frequency Table

+Making a Frequency TableA frequency table is a great way to present a lot of data.
 Imagine a teacher wanted an easy way to present the test scores of their mathematics class:

 How to Make a Frequency TableMaking a frequency table is easy.